 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Get advanced contact lens fittings by Dr. Stephen Carr and Dr. Evan Tirado at The The Scleral Lens and Keratoconus Center at EyeCare Associates.
+Get advanced contact lens fittings by our team of eye doctors at The EyeCare Associates.
 We serve patients from Trumbull, Southport, Norwalk, Stamford and throughout Connecticut.